garynguyen1295/Project_1/paper/paper.md

 ##i.
 Makefile

+From a website:

-A makefile is used with the UNIX make utility to determine which portions of a program to compile.
+* A makefile is used with the UNIX make utility to determine which portions of a program to compile.
 A makefile is basically a script that guides the make utility to choose the appropriate program files that are to be compiled and linked together.

-A Makefile is a text file in which certain command lines are implemented.
+In my own words, a Makefile is a text file in which certain command lines are implemented.
 Such command lines are in the format

 	target: dependencies
 		command line

-Makefile allows compiling programs within the workflow of a project faster and more efficient.
+Makefile allows compiling programs within the workflow of a project faster and more efficiently.
 Instead of writing multiple commands and running each of them to compile files we want, we can run the Makefile to compile multiple files at once.
-N

 In this particular project, Makefile allows us to concatinate  different segments of our essay into a single .rmd file and from there, outputs an html file so that we can see our essay with images included in there.
 So when we modify a .md file, we can run the Makefile from our terminal to see the .html file.